 Download and installation¶

-Download it here (v1.1) and install it by copying this file into the following folder:
+Download it from GitHub here and install it by copying this file into the following folder:

 When you start MS Word, a new ribbon will appear: